-- In conjunction with our walkthrough of the Company's financial close process, we confirmed our understanding of management's going concern assessment process; - We evaluated management's going concern assessment which included assessing their evaluation of business strategy, principal risks, liquidity and dividend plan and letters of support provided by parent company; - · We assessed management's consideration of how liquidity has been managed in response to the current economic environment; - We performed enquiries of management and those charged with governance to identify risks or events that may impact the Company's ability to continue as a going concern.
+- In conjunction with our walkthrough of the Company's financial close process, we confirmed our understanding of management's going concern assessment process; - We evaluated management's going concern assessment which included assessing their evaluation of business strategy, principal risks and liquidity; - We performed enquiries of management and those charged with governance to identify risks or events that may impact the Company's ability to continue as a going concern.
 We also reviewed management's assessment was approved by the Board, minutes of meetings of the Board and its committees; and - · We reviewed the going concern disclosures included in the financial statements for conformity with accounting standards.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from the date of approval of the financial statements.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of twelve months from the date when the financial statements are authorised for issue.